 Ravi ji recalled, “Gurudev instructed me to do my paath from 11 pm to 2 am every night and told me that he would do paath on my behalf from 2 am to 5 am every morning, allocating its benefit to me.
 His greatness and selflessness were beyond measure!”

-These are a few among countless examples of how he armed us with his powers so that we could rise faster, and achieve more spiritually.
+These are a few examples of how he armed us with his powers so that we could rise faster and achieve more spiritually.
 He altered many of the advanced mantras he gave us by adding his unique flavour to them.
 I believe his intent powered them with greater potency.

 Sometimes, the mahaguru’s magnanimity made a few of us complacent.
 Bittu ji and Pappu ji were repeatedly advised by him to spend more time chanting their mantras, but they never did.
 One day, he said, “I cannot keep allocating a share of my mantra count to you if you don’t make an effort to earn some spiritual points of your own!”

-The fruits of Gurudev’s tapasya which he generously transferred to us, accelerated our transformation.
+The fruits of Gurudev’s tapasya, which he generously transferred to us, accelerated our transformation.
 By working for us, he ensured we could work for others.
 In return, our methods of serving him involved routine chores like ironing his clothes, driving him to and from the office, and cooking meals for him.
 These little acts of gratitude and devotion could never compare to the sacrifices he made and the selflessness he demonstrated in our relationship.